jumiverse/jumiverse.github.io/_posts/2022-12-09-xmas-survival.md

 # Steps
 ## Clearly picture your ideal christmas
-Mias ideal of christmas is to slow down and give mind and body some rest.
+Mia's ideal of christmas is to slow down and give mind and body some rest.
 Listening to piano or violine songs and cuddling up in a blanket with some hot tea calm Mia down and she gets back energy.
 And what a nice experience to step into a white winter wonderland and breath in the fresh air, get cold a bit just to heat up again afterwards at home.
 What comes in the way are all the real or sometimes imaginary duties we fill our lifes with:
 - Buying presents because it is the tradition, not because you just found something that reminds you of your sibling.